unnipv/bottabomma/README.md

 ## Features

 - 🔗 **Automatic link capture** - Detects and archives any URLs shared in the group
+- 📎 **Document archiving** - Uploads shared documents to Catbox.moe and archives the link
 - 📊 **Google Sheets integration** - Links stored with Title, Type, Keywords
 - 🔄 **Smart catch-up** - Syncs missed messages when bot restarts (last 100 by default)
 - 🚫 **Duplicate prevention** - Uses message IDs to never add the same link twice